gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

-Retrieve all configurations for event handling.
+To fetch all webhook events.

 *Returned Response:*